Anarshtein/python-typing-speed-test/README.md

 ### Start typing

-- Run the application and press Enter to start typing.
+- Run the application and press the "Start Typing" button to begin your typing session.

 ### Finish Typing

-- Press Enter twice to end your typing session.
+- Press the "Finish" button to end your typing session.

 ### View Results